juniamaisa/AIasServ-LifeCycle/README.md

 | **EventuallyFeedback**  | Liveness  | Every inference triggers feedback eventually.              |

+✅ Temporal Properties Verified
+This TLA+ specification defines and verifies eight temporal properties using the TLC model checker.
+These properties fall into two categories: safety (ensuring nothing bad happens) and liveness (ensuring something good eventually happens).

+🔒 Safety Properties
+ExactlyOncePublication
+Ensures that a given modelURI is published at most once during the execution lifecycle.

+NoStaleLoad
+Guarantees that a model previously tagged as retired cannot be loaded by any Network Function (NF).

+DeadlockFreedom
+Ensures that the system never reaches a deadlock; at least one transition is always enabled.

+🔁 Liveness Properties
+EventuallyPublished
+Asserts that every MTCP request issued by an NF eventually leads to a published model.

+EventuallyFeedback
+Ensures that every MEP inference operation is eventually followed by a metric report (MEP-Report).

+🧩 Auxiliary/Structural Properties
+AlwaysEventuallyValidState
+Asserts that the system eventually reaches a stable state that satisfies all defined invariants.

+NoDuplicateModelURI
+Ensures that model URIs are unique and cannot be reused in future publications.

+ProgressForEachNF
+Verifies that all registered NFs progress through the expected model lifecycle phases (intent → publication → inference).

 # Scaling the constants

 To explore larger scenarios, edit MTCP_MEP.cfg: